Frequently Asked Questions

 - Are tablets & cellphones allowed?
 Yes, however, indiscriminate use is not allowed.
 So if your child wants to snap a picture during a water rocket launch and share it, no problem!

 - Are there outdoor activities?
 Absolutely!
 In fact, weather permitting, we get outside as much as possible …launching rockets, testing ideas, building bridges, playing an old viking game, hurling with a trebuchet (a kind of catapult) and so on!
-It all depends on the camp, of course.
+It all depends on the program, of course.
 Don’t forget sunscreen and lots of water to drink!

 - My child has special needs.
 Will he or she be able to participate in your programs?
 The best way to answer your questions and concerns is to call us.
 We are always happy to try and work something out.